w3c/manifest/CONTRIBUTING.md

 - the spec uses [ReSpec](https://www.w3.org/respec/)
 - the spec is tidied using [HTML5 Tidy](https://github.com/w3c/tidy-html5).
 For
 instructions on running HTML5 tidy, see below.
-- put comments in front of sections, for better readability with syntax coloring   editors
+- put comments in front of sections, for better readability with syntax coloring editors.

 # Running HTML5 Tidy

 Please make sure you have HTML5 tidy installed, instead of the the one that ships with *nix systems.
 You can comfirm this by running:

 ```bash
 tidy --version  #HTML Tidy for HTML5 (experimental) for ...